To get a better understanding of the current state of employee engagement, we laid out some statistics for those who love numbers.

 Employee engagement has a very real impact on business success, and employee engagement should be considered a part of a business strategy.

 According to Gallup’s meta-analysis, the business or work units that scored the highest on employee engagement showed 21 percent higher levels of profitability than units in the lowest quartile.
-Companies with highly engaged workforce also scored 17 percent higher on productivity.
+Companies with highly engaged workforces also scored 17 percent higher on productivity.

 Successful organizations focus on employee engagement by ensuring all employees have the best knowledge and tools available to perform their jobs as well as possible.